 To kick-start the composting action, the entire bed needed to be soaked in water.
 Water was another big challenge in Rwanda.

 Water is typically gathered in plastic jerry cans.
 Depending upon where they live, people travel an hour or more each way just to get a few jugs of water for the day.
 There were often lineups at the local water holes.
 Women balance the jerry cans on their heads.
 Older kids load up their bicycles with six or more cans and then push them home, often up steep hills.

-Because obtaining water is so difficult and time consuming, a keyhole garden is desirable in Africa.
+Because obtaining water is so difficult and time-consuming, a keyhole garden design is desirable in Africa.
 The design uses up to 80 percent less water than a normal in-ground garden.
 Layers of spongy corn stalks and banana leaves absorb the moisture and help retain water.

 A Mindset Shift

 Rwanda has deep tribal roots, the two major tribes are the Tutsi and Hutu.
 Belgian colonialists controlled Rwanda in the early 1900s.
 They gave privilege to the Tutsi tribe and began the initial social class separation that ultimately led to the 1994 genocide.
 The Tutsi tribe were generally cattle ranchers and were considered the upper class, whereas the Hutus were considered lower class farmers.

 In early 1994, Hutu extremists picked up traditional weapons and slaughtered the Tutsi over a period of 90 days.
 Within that time nearly 1,000,000 people were brutally murdered.
 The Hutus, who didn’t want to be involved, were forced to kill or be killed by the Hutu extremists.
 The Tutsi, whom were not murdered, escaped as refugees to neighboring Tanzania.

 A few years ago, Tanzania sent the Tutsi back to their home country, and the existing Rwandan government set up villages like Kigali to help settle the returning people.